Chèvre is a soft cheese made from goat milk and is perhaps one of the easiest cheeses to make at home.

-- Flavor chevre with herbs if desired.
-You can mix in fresh or dried herbs.
-Alternatively you can mold the chèvre then roll it in the herbs.
+- Flavor chevre with fresh or dried herbs, if desired.
+Alternatively, press chèvre into shaping mold, then roll it in herbs.

-- You can choose not to drain the chèvre at all which will leave you with a delicious and thick yogurt.
-(This is a great method for making goat yogurt.)
-A small amount of draining (less than 6 hours) will yield an even thicker yogurt-type of food.
+- You can choose not to drain the chèvre at all, which will leave you with a delicious and thick yogurt.
+A small amount of draining will yield an even thicker yogurt-type of food.

 - Salt the chèvre well prior to freezing.

-- Remove as much of the whey as possible (use a cheese press if you have one available); the drier the chèvre, the better it will freeze.
+- Remove as much of the whey as possible (use a cheese press, if available); the drier the chèvre, the better it will freeze.

 Chèvre Cheese can be made using other mesophilic starter cultures.
 This alternate method also requires rennet.
 Choose one of the following starter cultures:

 Follow these alternate instructions: